OpenClassrooms-Student-Center/alumnis/content/students/sam.md

 # lowercase, no blank space, Capital case or special character.

-title: ratus
+title: sam

 # First name or full name

-name: Ratus
+name: Samuel Boulanger

-date: 2016-10-28 17:20
+date: 2020-02-12 13:49

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Faire du developpement iOS mon metier.

-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: Je souhaiterais construire des applications mobile, desktop, watch et pour toutes les plateformes exotiques qui veront jour.

 # don't touch that